bcomnes/goversion/README.md

 - `-version-file`: Path to the Go file containing the version declaration.
 (Default: `./version.go`)
 - `-file`: Additional file to include in the commit.
 This flag can be used multiple times.
+- `-bump-file`: Additional file to scan for the first semantic version and bump it.
+This flag can be used multiple times.
+Only valid semver strings are matched (no "v" prefix).
+- `-post-bump`: Script to execute after version bump but before git commit.
+Receives `GOVERSION_OLD_VERSION` and `GOVERSION_NEW_VERSION` environment variables.
+Files created or modified by the script must be specified with `-file` to be included in the commit.
 - `-version`: Show the version of the `goversion` CLI tool and exit.
 - `-help`: Show usage instructions.